Nera Cycle path – Valnerina

 The route runs along the Nera River and is surrounded by greenery.
 The cycle path is part of the Greenway del Nera (a rather demanding dirt road) that connects the former Spoleto-Norcia railway, the most beautiful abandoned railway in Italy, with the lower Valnerina and its villages, connecting for long stretches also with Saint Francis way.
 The villages crossed by the cycle path are small masterworks, very charming for their medieval historic centers and the rustic and timeless atmosphere, and of course, the local foods.
 Sant’Anatolia di Narco, Scheggino, Ceselli, Ferentillo, Arrone, Casteldilago: ancient names and places that deserve a stop.

 Cycling makes you hungry.
-What are the typical food and wines of Umbria?
+What are the typical foods and wines of Umbria?

 Click here to find out>>>